 In January 2014, the federal Centers for Medicare and Medicaid Services issued final regulations, or rules, for Home and Community-Based Services (HCBS)1.
 The rules require that HCBS programs funded through Medicaid (called Medi-Cal in California) provide individuals with disabilities full access to the benefits of community living and offer services and supports in settings that are integrated in the community.
 This could include opportunities to seek employment in competitive and integrated settings, control personal resources, and engage in the community to the same degree as individuals who do not receive regional center services.
 The HCBS rules focus on the nature and quality of individuals' experiences and not just the settings where the services are delivered.
-The Department of Developmental Services (Department) is currently conducting training on the HCBS rules throughout the state.
-Completed trainings and materials can be found at www.dds.ca.gov/HCBS.
-The Department strongly encourages participation in the HCBS training.
+The Department of Developmental Services (Department) continues to offer training on the HCBS rules.
+Completed trainings and informational materials can be found at this link.
+The Department strongly encourages viewing previously recorded HCBS trainings.

-In recognition that some service providers need to take steps towards modifying their services to come into compliance with the HCBS rules by March 2022, the Fiscal Year 2019-20 enacted budget contains \$15 million to fund necessary changes.
+In recognition that some service providers need to take steps towards modifying their services to come into compliance with the HCBS rules by March 2023, the Fiscal Year 2020-21 enacted budget contains \$15 million to fund necessary changes.